Summary

 Client Testimonial Videos

 Collecting a video testimonial is harder than a written one.
 Don’t bring yourself down though.
-Once you get a hand on one, you can use it on both your website and social media accounts, improving reach and success rate!
+Once you get a hand on one, you can utilize it on both your online business site and social media accounts, improving reach and success rate!

 A complex product needs to be understood by your audience in order for them to see its value.
 What better and easier way to do this than displaying a video on your product page!
 It can show your audience how to use the product, potential use cases, and other such answers.